WoolyPig_Banners_red.png

 Given the number of hats he wears, we just call him Kevin.

-Raising wooly pigs and running a brewery simultaneously on the same land doesn’t sound all that compatible.
+Running a brewery simultaneously while pasturing wooly pigs doesn’t sound all that compatible.
 But once you get to know the team, it will make perfect sense.
-Kevin Ely, a former brewmaster of Salt Lake City’s Uinta Brewing Company, a top-50 craft brewery in the U.S. by volume, holds a degree in brewing science from UC Davis.
+Kevin Ely, a former brewmaster of Salt Lake City’s Uinta Brewing Company, a top-50 craft brewery in the U.S. by volume, holds a degree in brewing science from UC Davis and has 25 years experience in the industry.
 In short, he knows how to brew good beer.

 Our Team